Three Peaks Challenge

 The Three Peaks Challenge involves climbing the three highest peaks Ben Nevis in Scotland (1345m), Scafell Pike, in England (978m) and Snowdon in Wales (1085m) within 24 hours.
 Covering a distance of 462 miles from start to finish driving and climbing a total height of 3408m (10,000 ft).

-This is a tough challenge and I saw a lot of people giving up when I was completing mine.
+This is a tough challenge and I saw a lot of people giving up when I was completing mine, especially in the middle of the night on Scafell Pike.
 So I thought I would share some of my tips and hints that I learnt along the way to help you save time and hopefully make it more achievable.
 Remember every little bit counts.

 You can take part in the Three Peaks Challenge in two ways — as a “self-organised group” (which is what I completed), or a “professionally organised group”.